frappe/erpnext_documentation/user/manual/en/education/course.md

 <!-- add-breadcrumbs -->
 # Course

-**A course can be considered as a subject or a part of an educational program which is to be taught over a period of a term.**
+**A course can be considered as a subject or a part of an educational program which is to be taught for a term.**

-E.g. if for a particular term, Economics Major is a program taught in the institute, then Mathematical Methods for Economics would be a Course covered under the program.
+For example, if for a particular term, Economics Major is a program taught in the institute, then Mathematical Methods for Economics would be a Course covered under the program.

 ![Course](/docs/assets/img/education/education-program-workflow.png)

 A course will have a set of [topics](/docs/user/manual/en/education/topic) that are to be covered under it's scope.

-To access course, go to
+To access the course list, go to:

 > Home > Education > Masters > Course